 practical embedded, llc

 MattHEW Redifer

-Most recently, Redifer served as Deputy Project Manager for Integration on NASA’s X-59 QueSST program, directing aircraft production, integration, and test activities at Lockheed Martin Skunk Works.
-He managed coordination between NASA and contractor teams while helping resolve complex technical, schedule, safety, and cybersecurity challenges.
-NASA awarded him the Exceptional Achievement Medal for his leadership on the project.
+Most recently, Redifer served as Deputy Project Manager for Integration on NASA's X-59 QueSST program, directing aircraft production, integration, and flight test activities at Lockheed Martin Skunk Works.
+He coordinated NASA and contractor engineering teams while helping resolve complex technical, schedule, safety, and cybersecurity challenges.
+For his leadership on the program, NASA awarded him the Exceptional Achievement Medal.

-Earlier, as Chief Engineer for the X-57 Maxwell project, he led multidisciplinary engineering teams developing NASA’s first all-electric X-plane.
-He helped redesign the aircraft’s battery system after a major test failure, contributing to technology later commercialized for electric aviation.
-He also worked directly on the aircraft’s FPGA-based motor control systems and oversaw testing of the composite wing and propulsion systems.
+Earlier, as Chief Engineer for the X-57 Maxwell project, he led multidisciplinary engineering teams developing NASA's first all-electric X-plane.
+Following a major battery test failure, he helped lead the redesign of the aircraft's energy storage system, contributing to technologies later commercialized for electric aviation.
+He also worked directly on FPGA-based motor control systems and oversaw testing of the aircraft's composite wing and distributed electric propulsion system.

-In addition, he led flight systems integration for the X-43 Hyper-X program, which achieved the first successful air-breathing hypersonic flights at Mach 7 and Mach 10.
-Across his career, he developed avionics, embedded systems, and autonomous flight architectures for NASA research aircraft, spacecraft, and UAV platforms, including work supporting the Orion Crew Module Pad Abort-1 test program.
+Earlier in his career, he led flight systems integration for the X-43 Hyper-X program, which achieved the world's first successful air-breathing hypersonic flights at Mach 7 and Mach 10.
+Throughout his NASA career, he developed avionics, embedded systems, and autonomous flight architectures for research aircraft, spacecraft, and unmanned aerial systems, including work supporting the Orion Crew Module Pad Abort-1 test program.

-He holds a Master of Science in Electrical Engineering with honors from California State University, Northridge and a Bachelor of Science in Aerospace Engineering from University of Southern California.
+Redifer holds a Master of Science in Electrical Engineering with honors from California State University, Northridge, and a Bachelor of Science in Aerospace Engineering from the University of Southern California.
 He has authored numerous technical publications in avionics, electric propulsion, and aerospace systems engineering.

+practical embedded, llc